Today, I spoke with a MacBook Pro user regarding lost files on an external hard drive due to a hard drive failure.

 Do You Know You Have A RAID?

 After enquiring, I found out that the .mov files were inside of a hard drive enclosure that had two drives in a RAID array.
-In fact the user had no idea that he had a RAID configuration, and was surprised to learn that was the issue preventing a successful scan.
+In fact, the user had no idea that he had a RAID configuration and was surprised to learn that this was the issue preventing a successful scan.
 It turns out that he was running a scan on the individual drives separately, when the files were actually spread across the two drives.

 I told him that Data Rescue has the capability to recover from the two drives attached to the Mac in a RAID array.
 Here’s how:

-However, if you are suffering from more severe data loss, and your RAID array is displayed as two separate hard drives, recovery through Data Rescue is still possible, but you will need to re-configure your RAID array through the software itself.
+However, if you are suffering from more severe data loss and your RAID array is displayed as two separate hard drives, recovery through Data Rescue is still possible, but you will need the advanced tools only included in Data Rescue Professional to reconfigure your RAID array through the software itself.

 Add Your RAID To Data Rescue

-The Add RAID Set in Data Rescue allows you to simulate a RAID configuration based on the RAID functionality built into Mac OS X. This is helpful in case a RAID configuration fails to mount or be recognized as a single volume.
+The Add Virtual RAID in Data Rescue Professional allows you to simulate a RAID configuration based on the RAID functionality built into Mac OS.
+This is helpful in case a RAID configuration fails to mount or be recognized as a single volume.

-Please note that Add RAID Set does not attempt to fix or repair a RAID set.
+Note: Add Virtual RAID does not attempt to fix or repair a RAID set.
 Instead, the RAID is configured through Data Rescue for the purpose of scanning for data.

-In order to input your RAID configuration into Data Rescue, you will need to know how your RAID was originally setup; whether it was a striped or mirrored raid and how large the stripe size would be.
+In order to input your RAID configuration into Data Rescue, you will need to know how your RAID was originally setup; and how large the stripe size would be.

 Once the RAID array has been added, it can be selected to scan for data.
 In some cases, data may not open properly when recovered because the hard drives were not arranged in the correct order.
 It is imperative that you select the RAID members in the correct order for the best results.

-To simulate RAID configurations in Data Rescue, please follow these steps:
+To simulate RAID configurations in Data Rescue Professional, please follow these steps:

 Troubleshooting Your RAID Recovery